SeanPhilippi/your-movie-database/README.md

 ## Future Goals
 * Top Movie List aggregating rankings from all member lists.
-* Commenting system expanded to Movie Pages and the Top Movies Page.
+* Commenting system expanded to the Top Movies Page.
 * Users Index page with a search bar.
 This is partially done.
-* Flesh out movie pages: There will be an ability to add a movie to your list from the movie's page, as well as on the most recent lists the movie was added to and what rank it has in that list.
-Points and position in the Top Movies List will also be displayed.
+* Flesh out movie pages: There will be an ability to add a movie to your list from the movie's page.
+There will also be that movie's overall site ranking info in the form of total points, place in Top Movies List, and the average ranking.
 * IMDB links on Movie Pages.
 * Implement user visits and movie ranking data for display on home page preview windows.
 * Add pictures of website to this repo README.md.